-Creativity emerges in quieter, digital Milan Fashion Week
+Milan designers hit reset button during digital fashion week

 Milan designer Francesca Liberatore had planned an extravagant show in a Milan theater with holographic effects, but decided against it in solidarity with theater creatives who can’t occupy that space.

-“I had the moral problem — how could I do a show in a theater at this moment when artists themselves cannot recite in this place?”
+“I had the moral problem.
+How could I do a show in a theater at this moment when artists themselves cannot recite in this place?”
 Liberatore said by phone.

-Instead, her virtual show featured an actor on an empty stage, and holographic models wearing her creations, featuring reinvented trenches in camouflage, representing the state of siege society is living under in the pandemic.
+Instead, her virtual show featured an actor on an empty stage, and two-dimensional models, like paper dolls, in creations including reinvented trenches in camouflage, representing the state of siege society is living under in the pandemic.